 Residents conduct medication-use evaluations targeted at appropriate use or cost-effective therapies.

 Applicants for the PGY1 Residency should hold a Doctor of Pharmacy or Master of Science in Hospital Pharmacy degree and must obtain licensure in the State of Tennessee no later than September 1.
-Application is via PhORCAS and requires three (3) letters of reference using standardized PhORCAS template, transcript, CV, class ranking and letter of intent.
+Application is via PhORCAS and requires three (3) individualized letters of reference in addition to standardized PhORCAS reference, transcript, CV, class ranking and letter of intent.
 A limited number of on site interviews will be offered.
-Deadline for application is January 10.
+Deadline for application is January 1.